OSC/ondemand/README.md

 ## What is Open OnDemand?

-Open OnDemand (OOD) is an open-source, NSF-funded web portal that makes high-performance computing and resources accessible to everyone.
+Open OnDemand (OOD) is an open-source, NSF-funded web platform that makes high-performance computing and resources accessible to everyone.
 Instead of requiring users to learn SSH, command-line job schedulers, or VPN clients, OOD delivers a full HPC experience through any modern browser.

 It is deployed at **over 2,100 organizations worldwide** — from major research universities to national labs to technology companies —